Ants in the House

 Treatment of Ants

-Ants can be a nuisance in sufficient numbers, for this reason we can treat them.
-We will treat the infested and surrounding areas with one (or all) of the following insecticide sprays: Demand CS’ which contains Lambda-cyhalothrin, HSE Number 6287 and made by Sorex, Ficam W which contains the insecticide Bendiocarb or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.
+Ants in the house can be a nuisance in sufficient numbers, for this reason we can treat them.
+We will treat the infested and surrounding areas with one (or all) of the following insecticide sprays: Effect Microtech CS’ which contains Permethrin, HSE Number 6287 and made by Sorex, Ficam W which contains the insecticide Bendiocarb or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.

 The inside and outside areas would have been treated as the nests are usually outside but the insects may swarm or forage for food inside.
 A band of insecticide would be sprayed around windows, doors and walls to keep them from entering.
 The ants will walk over the treated areas and return to the nest touching other ants and larvae with their contaminated bodies which passes on enough insecticide to kill the nest or nests.
 This can take up to 2 weeks dependant on weather the activity may continue sporadically for up to 6 weeks.
 Immediate improvement is always noticeable but we ask that you do not wash down or vacuum treated areas for at least 2 months.
 Washing & vacuuming will break down the insecticides.
 The baits will work in a similar fashion but may take slightly longer to work.